darrendanvers/exp-download/README.md

 serve up the site and act as a reverse proxy to the API service.
 It is written assuming you are using Docker Compose to run the application, but is easily modifiable for other congigurations.

+[exp-download-go](exp-download-go) contains a REST server witten in Go.
+I'm just beginning to learn Go, and this was a simple enough project to let me make something.

 This structure is overly-complicated for the scope of the test, but I chose to build it this way to more closely resemble the architecture of the application I was originally